E3SM-Project/ekea/docs/source/extract.rst

 The extracted kernel is a stand-alone software that can be compiled and run without using MPI nor batch system.
 Therefore, at this point, it is upto users to decide what to do with the extracted kernel.

-If you want to modify source code of the kernel, it is generally good idea to start looking at the call site file that you specified in ekea command line, "mpas_ocn_vel_hadv_coriolis.f90" in this example.
+If you want to modify the source code of the kernel, it is generally a good idea to start looking at the call site file that you specified in the ekea command line, "mpas_ocn_vel_hadv_coriolis.f90" in this example.